apache/doris-website/versioned_docs/version-2.0/table-design/data-partitioning/manual-partitioning.md

 ## Partition columns

 - Partition columns can be specified as one or multiple columns, and the partition columns must be KEY columns.
 The usage of multi-column partitioning will be introduced later in the summary section of multi-column partitioning.
-- When `allowPartitionColumnNullable` is set to true, Range partition supports the use of NULL partition columns.
+- When `allow_partition_column_nullable` is set to true, Range partition supports the use of NULL partition columns.
 List Partition does not support NULL partition columns at all times.
 - Regardless of the type of partition column, double quotes are required when writing partition values.
 - There is theoretically no upper limit on the number of partitions.
+However, each table is limited to 4096 partitions by default.
+If you want to exceed this limit, you can modify the FE configuration parameters `max_multi_partition_num` and `max_dynamic_partition_num`.
 - When creating a table without partitioning, the system will automatically generate a full-range partition with the same name as the table name.
 This partition is not visible to users and cannot be deleted or modified.
 - Overlapping ranges are not allowed when creating partitions.